Wrongfull Job TERMINATION

 Attorney Arnold E. Reed received his J.D. from the University of Iowa College of Law in 1990.
 Prior to graduation, Mr. Reed was named Associate Editor of the Law Review.
-After graduated Mr. Reed clerked for Michigan Supreme Court Justice Hon.
+After graduation Mr. Reed clerked for Michigan Supreme Court Justice Hon.
 Dennis W. Archer.
-Mr. Mr. Reed eventually became Chief Law Clerk to the Hon.
+Mr. Reed eventually became Chief Law Clerk to the Hon.
 Conrad L. Mallett.
-Mr. Reed, a former journalist, has authored numerous articles and is including a piece on Police Discretion and Misconduct..
-In the year 2000, Mr. Reed was selected as Lawyer of the Year by Michigan Lawyers’ Weekly and has been the subject of several front-page articles involving his trial work.
+Mr. Reed, a former journalist, has authored numerous articles, including a piece on Police Discretion and Misconduct.
+Mr. Reed was selected as Lawyer of the Year by Michigan Lawyers’ Weekly in 2000, and has been the subject of several front-page articles involving his trial work.
 In 2001, Mr. Reed was chosen by Crain’s Detroit Business Magazine as one of the top businessmen in Michigan under 40 years old.
 In March of 1994, Mr. Reed was appointed by the Governor to sit on the Board of Podiatric Medicine and Surgery.
 Mr. Reed is a member of Outstanding Young Men of America and is a life member of the National Registry of Who’s Who.
 Mr. Reed’s cases have been highlighted on 60 Minutes and Dateline NBC’s, Andy Court.
 He has been a guest on several radio stations nationwide.
 His litigation against McDonald’s Restaurant was highlighted in New York’s Bloomberg Market Magazine.
-Arnold Reed is nationally, and internationally known, having counseled other attorneys in litigation matters all over the world –from Mexico, to the England.
+Arnold Reed is nationally and internationally known, having counseled other attorneys in litigation matters all over the world – from Mexico to the United Kingdom.

 CALL US: 248.855.6330

 ABOUT ARNOLD REED